Trustworthy Transfer Learning: A Survey: Knowledge Transferability

 \subsubsection{Distribution Discrepancy}

-Distribution discrepancy quantitatively measures the distribution shifts between two domains in the distribution space, when the source and target domains share the same input and output spaces (this scenario is also known as domain adaptation~\shortcite{TL_survey_2010}).
-There are different types of distribution shifts~\shortcite{wiles2022a}, including covariate shift~\shortcite{shimodaira2000improving} (feedback covariate shift~\shortcite{fannjiang2022conformal,prinster2023jaws}), label/target shift~\shortcite{lipton2018detecting,zhang2013domain}, concept shift~\shortcite{redko2019advances}, etc. The covariate shift holds that the conditional probability $p(y|x)$ is shared across domains, but the marginal $p(x)$ is different.
+Distribution discrepancy quantitatively measures the distribution shifts between two domains in the distribution space, when the source and target domains share the same input and output spaces (this scenario is also known as domain adaptation~\cite{TL_survey_2010}).
+There are different types of distribution shifts~\cite{wiles2022a}, including covariate shift~\cite{shimodaira2000improving} (feedback covariate shift~\cite{fannjiang2022conformal,prinster2023jaws}), label/target shift~\cite{lipton2018detecting,zhang2013domain}, concept shift~\cite{redko2019advances}, etc. The covariate shift holds that the conditional probability $p(y|x)$ is shared across domains, but the marginal $p(x)$ is different.
 Label shift assumes that the conditional probability $p(x|y)$ is shared across domains, while the marginal label distribution $p(y)$ changes.
-Concept shift involves changes in the conditional probability $p(x|y)$ (or $p(y|x)$) changes, while the marginal distribution $p(y)$ (or $p(x)$) is fixed.
-The integral probability metric (IPM)~\shortcite{muller1997integral,sriperumbudur2010hilbert,zhang2012generalization} is a general framework for quantifying the difference between two distributions, and it can be instantiated by various statistical discrepancy measures~\shortcite{sriperumbudur2010hilbert}, e.g., total variation distance, Wasserstein distance, maximum mean discrepancy~\shortcite{MMD}, etc.
+Concept shift involves changes in the conditional probability $p(x|y)$ (or $p(y|x)$), while the marginal distribution $p(y)$ (or $p(x)$) is fixed.
+The integral probability metric (IPM)~\cite{muller1997integral,sriperumbudur2010hilbert,zhang2012generalization} is a general framework for quantifying the difference between two distributions, and it can be instantiated by various statistical discrepancy measures~\cite{sriperumbudur2010hilbert}, e.g., total variation distance, Wasserstein distance, maximum mean discrepancy~\cite{MMD}, etc.